Recent Acquisition by AFA of “A very tired child, 2023”

 Caravaggio fled Rome to avoid a death sentence after being convicted of the murder of Ranuccio Tomassoni.
 In Naples, he enjoyed some protection from the legal consequences of his actions due to his connections with influential figures.
 Throughout history, the term 'prison' originates from the Latin 'pris' or 'prize,' implying something taken.
 This notion aligns with the practices of settlers, colonialists, invaders, or even seemingly innocent visitors or tourists, who take 'prizes' as a testament to their presence and conquest of the exotic.

 A prison can symbolize all human institutions, which are perceived in our society as both human creations and integral to human development.
 It forces an examination of these contrasting perspectives.
 Physically, the body experiences confinement and restriction, while the mind retains autonomy for independent thought.
 The institutions that confine individuals often appear as protective constructs with necessary boundaries, despite their constructed and arbitrary nature.
 The limitations encountered reflect privileged positions within society.
 The 'prison' referenced is not solely the administrative control but encompasses present circumstances and constraints.
-José Esteban Muñoz proposes that 'the future is queerness's domain,' suggesting that queerness embodies a desire transcending present constraints.
+José Esteban Muñoz proposes that 'the future is queerness's domain,' suggesting that queerness embodies a desire to transcend present constraints.
 The current 'here and now' resembles a prison, with a liberated future characterized by queer relationships challenging conventional structures.
 This work represents the deconstruction of societal norms to create space for new modes of existence.
 Despite societal roles as 'toilers,' individuals exercise agency in shaping labor toward a collective pursuit of freedom.

 Profane

 The practice of many traditional crafts often involves an intimate knowledge of materials, cultivated over time as artists explore the capabilities of various materials and experiment with new combinations.
 Unlike certain other traditional arts like painting and drawing, which often focus on representing central subjects on surfaces, crafts such as textiles, ceramics, and jewelry are creations where objective and subjective qualities are intertwined.
 Here, the material's inherent qualities and what it depicts or represents are not separated; they are integrated.
 Craft inherently possesses a queering quality, challenging established boundaries.
 Drawing on Walter Benjamin, Gabriel Levine discusses the act of profaning elements of traditional practices as a means to disrupt ritual and established separations.
-In Levine's insightful book, "Art and Tradition in a Time of Uprisings," he explores how queering traditions and vernaculars can promote healing for individuals and societies.
+In Levine's insightful book, Art and Tradition in a Time of Uprisings, he explores how queering traditions and vernaculars can promote healing for individuals and societies.
 Craft has the power to challenge binary separations like material versus subject or utility versus art, offering new perspectives on the world.
 From my interpretation of Levine's work, I perceive and engage with the world more organically and informally.
-Queering and profaning the separation between care-giving and embodied art practices, as well as the division between domestic and art-making realms, aids in navigating the formal and rigid systems and institutions in our society.
+Queering and profaning the separation between caregiving and embodied art practices, as well as the division between domestic and art-making realms, aids in navigating the formal and rigid systems and institutions in our society.
 By breaking down these separations, we begin to adopt a more Indigenous worldview, less influenced by dominant modern and colonial perspectives.
-Wahinkpe Topa (Four Arrows) and Darcia Narvez discuss in their influential book, "Restoring the Kinship Worldview," how colonizers rely on explicit-order concepts that fail to capture dynamic reality.
+Wahinkpe Topa (Four Arrows) and Darcia Narvez discuss in their book, Restoring the Kinship Worldview, how colonizers rely on explicit-order concepts that fail to capture dynamic reality.
 They emphasize the harm caused by perceiving the world as static and full of isolated objects, highlighting the importance of understanding the interconnectedness of all things.
 A queer worldview embraces this interconnectedness, recognizing the sentience and consciousness inherent in all beings and rejecting hierarchical divisions.

 Defamiliarization

-Philosopher Craig Leonard, in his book "Uncommon Sense: Aesthetics after Marcuse," discusses defamiliarization as a rejection of the limitations imposed by the reality principle and a refusal to overlook possibilities.
+Philosopher Craig Leonard, in his book Uncommon Sense: Aesthetics after Marcuse, discusses defamiliarization as a rejection of the limitations imposed by the reality principle and a refusal to overlook possibilities.
 Leonard quotes Marcuse, who views this movement as exemplifying a revolutionary "meta-language" by negating social norms and established habits.
-It is art's role to queer the world around us—not merely questioning social habits, but rendering those habits ineffective.
-If we consider the biblical "fall of man," where humans gained knowledge of good and evil, defamiliarization lifts us out of this binary world.
+It is art's role to shift our perspective of the world around us—not merely questioning social habits, but rendering those habits ineffective.
+If we consider the biblical ‘fall of man’ where humans gained knowledge of good and evil, then defamiliarization lifts us out of this binary world.
 In practice, art doesn't just imitate life; life itself becomes an art form, shaped by the practice of care.
-This practice requires defamiliarizing norms, categories, habits, and labels considered "normal."
+This practice requires defamiliarizing norms, categories, habits, and labels considered ‘normal’.
 The notion to "abolish the family" aligns here, suggesting that the root of defamiliarization is within the family, where typical care practices often fall short.
 Family, synonymous with the familiar, must crumble for radical practices to emerge.
 Even art and craft making can succumb to familiarization and habituation, given their tendency toward rarity and insularity, which can limit internal and external scrutiny.

-Leonard suggests that, in a Marcusean sense, "In a Marcusean sense, 'minding about' is equivalent to the attentiveness that is concurrent with defamiliarization aesthetic experience.
+Leonard writes that "In a Marcusean sense, 'minding about' is equivalent to the attentiveness that is concurrent with defamiliarization aesthetic experience.
 Structurally, therefore, defamiliarization, as a technique of care, is the heart (kardia) of praxis, techne, phronesis, and poietike (art in general) due to its practical and ethical attentiveness."
 Marcuse points to the embodied response of shuddering when faced with defamiliarization.
 This shuddering, as interpreted, represents a value-neutral response and marks the beginning of an intuitive endeavor rather than a cathartic one.
 Marcuse argues that cathartic responses endorse and reinforce the familiar by operating within its structure.
 In contrast, the shudder signifies an acknowledgment of the Other—a state of "minding about" and a potential initiation of care.
 When Carolee Schneemann unraveled the interior scroll from her vagina, it was an act driven by intuition.
 She expressed, "Trusting intuition may make me seem crazy.
 But it's tapping into everything you know, people!
 Intuition is not some obscure, feminine notion."

 Intuition